 If sinks are located on exterior walls, it can help to keep the cabinet doors open during frigid temperatures (after removing any dangerous chemicals, including cleaners, if there are children or pets in the home).

-Allowing cold water to drip can also help prevent pipes from freezing and can make sense in especially cold temps.
+Allowing cold water to drip can also help prevent pipes from freezing, making sense in frigid temperatures.

-It’s a good idea to schedule a professional maintenance appointment, which should include a filter change before freezing temperatures arrive.
+It’s a good idea to schedule a professional maintenance appointment, including a filter change before freezing temperatures arrive.
 (Then it’s best to change the filter at least every 90 days.)

-Have any repairs made to the heating, ventilation, and air conditioning system and clean out vents for improved airflow.
+Additionally, maintenance and repairs to the heating, ventilation, and air conditioning (HVAC) system and cleaning out vents can improve airflow in your home.

-For some people, this may be the time to consider a new HVAC system.
-The href=”https://www.energystar.gov/campaign/heating_cooling/replace” target=”_blank”>U.S. Department of Energy’s Energy Star program provides guidance to help homeowners decide if a new one makes sense.
+It may be time to consider a new HVAC system for some people.
+The U.S. Department of Energy’s Energy Star program provides tips to homeowners to decide if replacing an HVAC system makes sense.

 Signs that it might be time to replace the unit include: